AbstractEmbedded/CoreMIDI-Thru/README.md

 Despite this being very poorly written it does seem that you can create Thru Connections between hardware devices by virtue of creating an intermediate "external device" albeit in an extremely unintuitive fashion.
 However, this is the least useful case.
 User cannot create Thru Connections between hardware devices and the IAC driver nor between AudioUnit and other devices as needed.

-Here are some additional observations on why this may be currently overlooked by devs and pro audio users alike:
+Here are some additional observations on why this may be currently overlooked by devs and pro audio users:

 - It wasn't until I recently moved to M1 hardware from an older intel based MBP that I had enough processing headroom reported by Logic Pro X to realize that this was not about load but a symptom of the IPC mechanism.
 - Of the popular third party wrapper libraries used by others to build CoreMIDI and even CoreAudio apps none of them use the Thru Connection API.[^1]